BTS Part 2 — How Seven Boys Moved the World: The Rise

 On November 19, 2017, BTS performed “DNA” at the American Music Awards.

-It was the first time a Korean pop act had ever performed at a major American awards show.
-The performance was flawless — tight choreography, perfect staging, massive energy.
-American audiences who had never heard of BTS watched millions of their new fans scream.
+It was the first time a K-pop group had performed at a major American awards show.
+(PSY had performed as a solo act at the 2012 AMAs, alongside MC Hammer.)
+The performance featured tight choreography and drew massive attention from American audiences who had never heard of BTS, many of whom watched millions of the group’s fans react online.

 📍 Milestone: “Mic Drop” Remix — Into the US Top 40

-In December 2017, the Steve Aoki remix of “Mic Drop” debuted at #28 on the Billboard Hot 100 — making it the first K-pop song to enter the US Top 40.
+In December 2017, the Steve Aoki remix of “Mic Drop” debuted at #28 on the Billboard Hot 100 — making it the first song by a K-pop group to enter the chart’s Top 40.
+(PSY’s “Gangnam Style” and “Gentleman” had already reached the Hot 100 Top 40 as a solo artist years earlier.)

-Radio stations that had never played Korean music started getting requests.
-Something that had seemed structurally impossible — a Korean-language song on American mainstream radio — was now just a fact.
+Radio stations that had never played Korean-language music started getting requests.
+Something that had seemed structurally difficult — a Korean-language song reaching mainstream American radio attention — was now a reality.

 📍 Milestone: UNICEF “Love Myself” Campaign (November 2017)

 BTS partnered with UNICEF to launch the Love Myself campaign against violence toward children and youth.
-The campaign raised millions of dollars globally, with ARMY driving donations in every country.
+By March 2024, BTS, their label, and supporters had contributed a combined total of roughly $6.6 million through the campaign.

 For a pop group to use their platform this seriously — not just with a tweet, but with a multi-year funded initiative — was genuinely rare.
 It established BTS as something different from a typical music act.